Salary Breakdown Confusion: Which Acts Govern These Components?

 Shailesh Oberoi

-Compensation structure for any organisation usually has three components to-the base salary which is fixed and regular for all employees; incentive designed to reward employees for good performance and benefits which usually nonmonetary in nature.
-A perquisite also known as perks is a special kind of benefit for a limited set of employees.
+Compensation structure for any organization usually has three components: the base salary, which is fixed and regular for all employees; incentives designed to reward employees for good performance; and benefits, which are usually non-monetary in nature.
+A perquisite, also known as perks, is a special kind of benefit for a limited set of employees.

 korgaonkar k a

-There is no law in India to split (gross) salary in to various components except in some States there is a law of minimum HRA.
+There is no law in India to split (gross) salary into various components except in some states where there is a law regarding minimum HRA.
+The law specifies that payment should be made according to the Minimum Wage Rates as per the scheduled industry.
+In certain states, Minimum Wage Rates include basic pay and DA/SpAll.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute